 What if I told you a tool exists to make you infinitely more resourceful — MacGyver or Horatio Alger level resourceful — so your earnings potential ratchets way up; the tool recommends what you should do today, tomorrow, or three years from now to achieve your most important goals, even when addled by the fog of real-life uncertainty; it even maximizes your impulse control and introduces you to “better” friends, high-value social capital as it were.
+So resourceful that it could practically solve poverty.
 Would you use it?

 For better or for worse, no one has built it.

 Sure, the technical challenges before building this breed of automata are big: capturing and harmonizing unstructured data, personalizing algorithms, mitigating objective, systemic data-bound bias.
 But these are also the challenges of allaying systemic poverty in America, and the economics of commercializing solutions for the least economically able class is among the hardest nuts to crack, leaving these problems unviable in the short term, possibly unless there’s a market intervention.

 At the MIT Technology Review’s EmTech Conference at MIT in September, a number of the “Innovators under 35” addressed how AI-equipped technology can, and has, helped relieve the pressing societal challenges of poverty, the global food crisis, wildlife poaching, dumb cities, and even the protection of critical American infrastructure.

 Fei Fang, an associate professor at Carnegie Mellon, was one such innovator who outlined work she and colleagues did on the latter: protecting the 60,000+ passengers who ride the Staten Island Ferry between Manhattan and Staten Island everyday by building a system that intelligently minimizes terrorist attacks by scheduling patrol boat routes, using both computational game theory and machine learning.